 When Raven Maree won a speech contest in the sixth grade about Black History Month, it was a pivotal moment.
 She began to find the powerful voice she now uses to direct and guide about 300 team members and managers at Yard House restaurants in Florida and Georgia.

-As a newly minted director of operations, Raven gained a larger platform for indulging in “my favorite thing, which is recognizing untapped potential and persuading team members that they can excel in the restaurant industry.
+As a director of operations, Raven gained a larger platform for indulging in “my favorite thing, which is recognizing untapped potential and persuading team members that they can excel in the restaurant industry.
 Sometimes people don’t realize what’s right there in front of them.”

 Growing up, Raven did not always see what was right in front of her – but her mother did and thought Raven was destined for a foodservice career.
 “My mother reminds me that I always loved to serve people,” she said.
 The middle child of 13 siblings, Raven would get up on Saturday mornings, set the table and arrange the house like a restaurant.

 Her large, blended family in Los Angeles provided lots of practice.
 “We were a small village,” Raven said.
 “My parents opened up their home to neighbors and cousins and aunts and uncles and whoever needed a bed or a sofa.
 We were a party house, and my parents loved to entertain.”